 Dr. Chika Ezeanya-Esiobu – A Correction.
 A Podcast

 In this episode of A Correction, I interview Dr. Chika Ezeanya-Esiobu about some of the many types of indigenous knowledge, innovations and inventions that exist in countries throughout Africa, such as in medicine and agriculture.
 We also talk about gradually changing mind-sets on the continent as local knowledge and innovations become more valued as in the past.
 We discuss why it is important for countries dependent on resources from overseas to use local resources instead of depending on international aid.
 For example, she gives the example of the overwhelming success of an irrigation method for agriculture using indigenous methods in Niger Republic, when compared to a World Bank funded project.
 Indigenous knowledge and education, she explains, can revolutionalise African innovation and forward African progress, but also for the world.
 She also gives her insight on the importance of indigenous education and language as technologies that can support innovation and community on the continent.
 The importance of moving from economic determinism, and moving towards human connection, mutual respect, compassion and communal practices is also emphasised.

-An interconnected historical side note – It is worth noting that the first inoculation (the act of introducing a vaccine (pathogen or antigen) into a living organism to stimulate the production of antibodies) was brought to the attention of the Western world in 1721 by an enslaved African in Boston by the name of Onesimus, probably from West Africa, who taught the vaccination principle and procedure to a very reluctant and suspicious master, who had a difficult time convincing others to use it.
+An interconnected historical side note – It is worth noting that the first inoculation (the act of introducing a vaccine (pathogen or antigen) into a living organism to stimulate the production of antibodies) was brought to the attention of the Western world in 1721 by an enslaved African in Boston by the name of Onesimus, probably from West Africa, who taught the vaccination principle and procedure to a very reluctant and suspicious master, who at first had a difficult time convincing others to use it.